Do you hire solely on the basis of talent?

 When I am looking to hire, talent is a key requisite in the selection of a candidate.
-But I pay equal attention to other attributes such as team-playing ability, honesty, integrity and stability.
+But I pay equal attention to other attributes such as team-playing ability, honesty, integrity, stability etc.

 If I have to decide between a smug super achiever full of vanity and a moderate achiever who is a dependable team player, I’d opt for the latter.
 Partly because the profession I work for is a complete team game where teamwork comes in great use.

 But equally, I place a lot of emphasis on such traits which help in forming a culture of collaboration.
 As I do for innate values of trustworthiness and sincerity.

 I also look for stability and therefore prefer those who will be invested in the organisation for a long-period.
 I must confess having let go some very talented applicants for a lesser talent with superior work ethic.